stefano-pogliani/playbooks-home/README.md

-# Ansible Playbooks for a Home Network
+# Ansible Playbooks for a Home Server
 A personal home server running a personal home cloud.
 Ansible tasks and playbooks for configuration.